About Skin Cancer Center at Dermatology Associates of Atlanta

 Named to reflect the layer of the dermis and types of skin cells they affect, the carcinomas are easily treatable and rarely advance into a state dangerous to your health.
 Melanoma, however, should be taken care of immediately because once it spreads it could lead to serious complications.
 Skin biopsies, such as mole removal, are the only way to truly diagnose a potentially cancerous portion of your skin.

-Photodynamic Therapy (PDT) uses an injection of a photosynthesizer that, combined with the right kind of laser light, destroys cancerous tissue.
-The photosynthesizer stays in the cancerous cells longer than healthy body cells, thus when the photosynthesizing agent has left normal body cells, the cancerous basal or squamous cells are destroyed.
+Photodynamic Therapy (PDT) uses an application of a photosensitizer which, combined with the right wavelength of light, destroys tissue.
+The photosensitizer stays in the cancerous and precancerous cells longer than healthy skin cells.
+When the photosensitizing agent has left normal body cells, exposure to the light causes the precancerous or cancerous cells to be destroyed.
+Although this is a medical procedure, there is some cosmetic benefit to the treated area.
+Sometimes a laser may be used as the light source to provide additional cosmetic benefit.

 Topical Chemotherapy usually comes in the form of a cream or lotion that is placed directly on the skin one or two times a day for several weeks.
 For basal cell carcinomas affecting only the top layer of skin, a prescription drug called imiquimod is recommended.
-For treating more severe basal cell carcinomas and squamous cell carcinoma, a drug called fluorouracil (5-FU) is often used.
+Alternately, a drug called 5-fluorouracil (5-FU) may be used topically or injected.

 Cryosurgery uses liquid nitrogen and the extreme cold it produces to destroy abnormal tissue and skin lesions.
 Cryosurgery is applied directly on the skin and is used to treat basal cell carcinoma and squamous cell carcinoma.
 Cryosurgery is also effective in the treatment of pre-cancerous skin growths like actinic keratosis.